splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

 #.
 Log in as a Jira administrator, then select Jira administration gear icon then :guilabel:`Manage apps` to go to the Atlassian Marketplace.
 #.
 In the sidebar, select :guilabel:`Find new apps` under the Atlassian Marketplace header.
 #.
-If you are on Jira Server, search for the app "Splunk On-Call for Jira Server."
-If you are on Jira Cloud, search for the app "VictorOps for Jira Cloud."
+If you are on Jira Server, search for the app "Splunk On-Call for Jira Server".
+If you are on Jira Cloud, search for the app "VictorOps for Jira Cloud".
 After you've located the right app, select :guilabel:`Install`.
 #.
 After installation completes, select :guilabel:`Configure`.

 Configuring application settings